WFP-VAM/wfpthemes/man/tutorial.md

 <img src="images/palettes.png" width="2100" />

-Since we have two response options and no need for a specific palette (like those for FCS, CARI, etc), we can use the main wfp palette - *pal_wfp_main* to create our graph.
+Since we have two response options and no need for a specific palette (like those for FCS, CARI, etc), we can use the main wfp palette - *wfp_main_8cat* to create our graph.
 Lets graph !

 ``` r
 HHSNoFood_admin1_barplot <- ggplot(HHSNoFood_admin1_table_long) +geom_bar(